CianaHoggard/greenthumb/journals/megan_rodriguez.md

+Mar 1 2023
+Today we got most of our front end done.
+We got all our end points to work and implement them.
+We had to fix our routers in case color of blooms and blooming season

 Feb 28 2023
 Today I did our favorites page and fixed our endpoints to get more information from our api.
 We retrieved our favorites and fixed styling on our front end.
 We created a functional delete button on the favorites page.
 We helped Ciana create a favorites table in the her database so she could add favorites.
 We found out that we can only have 5 favorites due to our api.